Test of the new SRAM Force AXS 2025 groupset

 The - : weight

-• Internal links and rollers treated with hardened chrome to reduce wear.
+• Hardened chrome treated internal links and rollers to reduce wear

 Bottom line: top-of-the-line performance and finish for the new SRAM Force AXS